CptNemo0/sentiment_analysis/README.md

 ## Accuracy
 First training - 84%
+Second training - 86%

 ## Training
 Text data is tokenized using tiktoken library, batched and fed into RNN.
 Model was not pretrained, nor it was finetuned.

+Before next training I used dataset that contained positive and negative words, and conducted pretraining.
+Than I trained on imdb dataset.
+I got better results after fewer epochs.

 ## Weights
 Results of my first training are available under this URL: